Skip to main content

 • dataURL string (optional) - The data URL containing either a base 64 encoded PNG or JPEG image.

 Add an image representation for a specific scale factor.
-This can be used to explicitly add different scale factor representations to an image.
+This can be used to programmatically add different scale factor representations to an image.
 This can be called on empty images.

 Instance Properties